sugarkube/sugarkube/ROADMAP.md

   * Don't assume S3.
 This should be configurable too.

 **0.4.0**:
-* Work on bootstrapping before running a provisioner
-  * E.g. kops needs an S3 backend encrypted with KMS.
-How do we create that before running kops, and where do we store the ARN, etc?

-**0.5.0**:
 * Implement a state store if necessary so that, e.g. KMS key ARNs can be stored (although perhaps we don't need this and can just use aliases?
 What other use cases are there?)
-* Use acquirers to acquire manifests from git repos as well as local files
-* Catch up on tests

-**0.6.0**:
+* Decide whether we need to support passing the output of one kapp to another (e.g. a shared RDS DB hostname)

+**0.5.0**:
 * Implement cache diffing
 * Implement SOTs to enable cluster diffing
 * Implement cluster diffing so we can install only those kapps that need installing and to destroy those that need removing
+* Catch up on tests

+**0.6.0**:
+* Work on bootstrapping before running a provisioner
+  * E.g. kops needs an S3 backend encrypted with KMS.
+How do we create that before running kops, and where do we store the ARN, etc?
+* Use acquirers to acquire manifests from git repos as well as local files

 **0.7.0**:
 User-friendliness/ergonomics:
 * Add a default config file with the usual platform-dependent search paths